ChuHuaYuan/ChuHuaYuan.github.io/_pages/about.md

 Self-Introduction
 =====
 I am a Ph.D. student at the Intelligent Network Center Laboratory（INC）, part of the School of Computer Science and Technology at Fudan University.
 My research focuses on Satellite-Air-Ground Integrated Network(SAGIN), path computation, and simulator development.
+(Email: qizhang23@m.fudan.edu.cn)
 <!-- Recently, I have been exploring topics such as **integrated space-air-ground networks**, **satellite network routing**, **simulators**, and **mobile edge computing**. -->